ProcessMaker/pmio-examples/README.md

 ## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)
+The ProcessMaker I/O SDK let developers to use ProcessMaker I/O API building applications, IoT systems, intelligent rules systems, AI based systems and more.

 ## Motivation

-The ProcessMaker I/O SDK let developers to use ProcessMaker I/O API building applications, IoT systems, intelligent rules systems, AI based systems and more.
 The following documentation covers the 1.0.0. version of the ProcessMaker I/O PHP SDK This description is based on PHP software language and related to the ProcessMaker I/O PHP SDK (below ProcessMaker SDK)

 ## Installation